Rolla, Missouri: Economy

 Royal Canin, a major manufacturer of dog and cat food, operates a dry food plant in Rolla.

 Small-engine manufacturer Briggs & Stratton operated a major plant in Rolla from 1996 to 2007.

-Brewer Science, a nationwide manufacturer of semiconductors, is headquartered in Rolla.
+Brewer Science, a nationwide manufacturer of semiconductor manufacturing materials, is headquartered in Rolla.

 Hartmann North America started production at a headquarters site in Rolla in July 2017 after the Denmark-based Brødrene Hartmann decided to open such a site in the US.
 Hartmann is a leading manufacturer of molded-fiber egg packaging, a manufacturer of fruit packaging in South America, and a manufacturer of machinery for producing food packaging.
 Hartmann used and later expanded the former Briggs & Stratton plant for their Rolla facility.

 Education

-Rolla is home of the Rolla Bulldogs at Rolla High School.
+Rolla is home of the Rolla Bulldogs at Rolla High School and Rolla Middle School.

 Rolla is an important center for state and federal education and research in science and technology.
 It is the home of the Missouri University of Science and Technology (Missouri S&T), founded as the Missouri School of Mines and Metallurgy in 1870 and known as the University of Missouri–Rolla (UMR) from 1964 through 2007.
 Missouri S&T is well known for its engineering and computer science departments.
 In addition, the US Geological Survey operates a large regional facility with various centers: the National Geospatial Technical Operations Center III, the Missouri Water Science Center, the Mid-Continent Geographic Science Center, National Spatial Data Infrastructure Partnership Office Liaisons, and the Rolla Science Information and Library Services office.

 Rolla has a lending library, the Rolla Public Library.

 Media

-Rolla and surrounding communities are served by a daily newspaper, The Rolla Daily News.
-KUMR, KRTE-FM KFLW, KFBD, KTTR, KMOZ, KTTR-FM, KZNN, KXMO, and KKID are the local commercial radio stations.
+Rolla and surrounding communities are served by a weekly newspaper, the Phelps County Focus.
+KUMR, KRTE-FM, KFLW, KFBD, KTTR, KMOZ, KTTR-FM, KZNN, KXMO, and KKID are the local commercial radio stations.
 KMST (FM) is the Public Radio station and KMNR FM is the student radio station of the Missouri University of Science and Technology.